rahulpyd/simple-mocks/README.md

     localhost:3000/api/users

 ## Adding end-points
-Add end-points on the same lines as the example in *server.py*
+Add end-points on the same lines as the example in `server.py`

+Have your data in `.json` file.
+Here it is `users.json` .

     @app.route('/api/users', methods=['GET', 'POST'])
     def mydata_handler():